smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 ### Option 1

-This example is from the Wikipedia article on second normal form.
+This example is from the Wikipedia article on the second normal form.

 `DECLARE @vRun INTEGER = 1;`